 Diffuse as needed, the preferred method

-This oil is highly effective, safe and can help ward off insects.
-The undiluted form can be used topically, and protects against insects for up to 6 hours.
-The oil is a great alternative to similar products that contain toxic chemicals.
+This oil is highly effective and safe, offering excellent insect repellent properties.
+When used topically in its undiluted form, it provides protection against insects for up to 6 hours.
+Terrashield serves as a fantastic alternative to similar products that contain toxic chemicals.

 When you complete the kit of essential oils for your furry friend, you can try blending them for you diffuser.
-Here are a few more recipes by Lisa:
+Here are a few more recipes by Lisa:1

 De – stress Blending Recipe (a great formula during thunderstorms and fireworks)